humdrum-tools/vhv-demos/simple/index.md

 </html>
 ```

-The Humdrum file i stored in a script element with the ID `input`.
+The Humdrum file is stored in a script element with the ID `input`.
 This content
 is extracted from the page with the line:

 ```javascript